Best Electric Guitars for Beginners: Top 10 Picks

 Common Issues and Solutions

-• Buzzing Strings (Fret Buzz): This is often caused by low string action, uneven frets, or insufficient neck relief.
+• Buzzing Strings (Fret Buzz): Often caused by low string action, uneven frets, or insufficient neck relief.

 • Simple Fix: Check if the action is too low.
-Sometimes a slight adjustment to the bridge saddles or the truss rod (a rod inside the neck) can help, but truss rod adjustments are best left to experienced hands or a professional.
+A slight adjustment to the bridge saddles or truss rod can help, but truss rod adjustments are best left to experienced hands or a professional.

 • No Sound from Guitar: